 Okay, not quite done.
 I mentioned the need to enable your soon-to-be-paused accounts after the desired paused period has elapsed.
 You can set this to happen automatically for you so you don’t forget in your post-holiday grogginess.

 Simply follow step one above, but this time select “Enable campaigns…”

 As I’ve chosen to have my example campaign pause at midnight, November 28, it will stay paused until I turn it back on manually or set an automated rule to turn it on.
 In my case, I set it to enable on December 2 at midnight (see below), at which point the campaign’s regular settings will kick in.

 That’s all you have to do to free up some holiday time.
 Here are some closing notes:

 - You can set the pause and enable rules for any time of the day, not just midnight.
 So, if you have a client who wants to only run until noon on the day before Thanksgiving, you can set it to pause at noon or whatever hour is desired.

-- If you want an overview of all the rules you set, go to “Manage rules” (below) and you’ll have an overview of all of your rules.
+- If you want an overview of all the rules you set, use the "G-T" keyboard shortcut (i.e. "go to), which will open up your search bar.
+Type in "rules" to get an overview of all of your rules.

 The Google Ads automation is easy to get the hang of, and it should free up some of your holiday time this year, especially if you have lots of accounts to manage.
-Got any other good AdWords holiday tips?
+Got any other good Google Ads holiday tips?